jamesstringerparsec/Easy-GPU-PV/README.md

 * Desktop Computer with dedicated NVIDIA/AMD GPU or Integrated Intel GPU - Laptops with NVIDIA GPUs are not supported at this time, but Intel integrated GPUs work on laptops.
 GPU must support hardware video encoding (NVIDIA NVENC, Intel Quicksync or AMD AMF).
 * Latest GPU driver from Intel.com or NVIDIA.com, don't rely on Device manager or Windows update.
 * Latest Windows 10 ISO [downloaded from here](https://www.microsoft.com/en-gb/software-download/windows10ISO) / Windows 11 ISO [downloaded from here](https://www.microsoft.com/en-us/software-download/windows11)
-* Virtualisation enabled in the motherboard and Hyper-V fully enabled on the Windows 11 OS (requires reboot)
+* Virtualisation enabled in the motherboard and [Hyper-V fully enabled](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) on the Windows 10/ 11 OS (requires reboot)
 * Allow Powershell scripts to run on your system - typically by running "Set-ExecutionPolicy unrestricted" in Powershell

 ### Instructions